svrooij/smartmeter2mqtt/README.md

 My setup is a Raspberry Pi 3 model b rev 1.2 (See `cat /proc/cpuinfo`) with a [P1 cable](#p1-cable) running [Hypriot](https://blog.hypriot.com/downloads/) as an OS (because of the pre-configured docker/docker-compose).

-The [docker image](https://hub.docker.com/r/svrooij/smartmeter) is currently automaticly build from every new release.
+The [docker image](https://hub.docker.com/r/svrooij/smartmeter) is currently automatically build from every new release.
 We support the following platforms (can be extended if we have someone willing to test it out):

 - AMD64 `linux/amd64`
 - ARM v6 (raspberry pi ?) `linux/arm/v6`